isdanny/guide.hikr.jp/c/takatsuyama/index.md

 ### Starting Point ###

-Shiotsu Station on the Chuo Line
+Shiotsu Station on the Chuo Line.

 ### Points of Interest ###